Korviaslaax – Chapter Sixteen

 Tsua went into her session-office and collected herself.
 Walking around in multiple psyches required restoration of thought matrices.
 Deep breathing brought her back to normal time, normal vision.
 Conglomeration allowed gestalt, the ultimate summation.

-“Action all ships communications!” she called to the sounders and they screeched to at-action, leaping to Splendor and Cicatrix’s all sendors entrecoms.
+“Action all ships communications!” she called to the sounders and they screeched to at-action, leaping to Splendor and Cicatrix’s all sender entrecoms.

 “This is Tsua Aniac Soor to all stations, all ships.
 Stop preparing to storm and board that Citadel out there.
 It would be suicide.
 I’ve kept this crew alive through food shortages, new ship systems, plague, and ship fires.
 We have thrived across mega light years of distances and also while we have been stuck out here away from anything with natural gravity.
 Trust Kor.
 She has never let you down.
 Directly or indirectly, she has saved your lives and she will not desert you or leave you without her leadership.
 She is Korviaaslax Sapphir and she is ours.
 She will always be ours until death takes her.
 Tsua out!”

-She closed down the transmitter, blinked, and went to the liquor side bar thinking, Yeah.
+She closed down the transmitter with a sharp command, blinked, and went to the liquor side bar thinking, Yeah.
 I believe most of that.